uri-goldsztejn/uterine_myofibre_model/README.md

 After the GNU scientific library is installed, compile and link the program (see makefile in the code folder).
 If running on unix-based systems:
 Note that the makefile includes the directory in which the library is installed, this needs to be changed to the relevant directory.
-Additionally, before running the program, the library need to be made visible to the operating system.
+Additionally, before running the program, the library needs to be made visible to the operating system.
 This can be done with the following lines in bash:

 $ LD_LIBRARY_PATH=/usr/local/lib